emichael/dslabs/README.md

 - `labs/` contains a subdirectory for each lab.
 The lab directories each have a `src/` directory initialized with skeleton code where students write their code, as well as a `tst/` directory containing the tests for that lab.
+- `handout-files/` contains files to be directly copied into the student handout, including the main `README` and `run-tests.py`.

-This repository is not setup to be distributed to students as-is.
+The `master` branch of this repository is not setup to be distributed to students as-is.
 The `Makefile` has targets to build the `handout` directory and `handout.tar.gz`, which contain a single JAR with the compiled framework, testing infrastructure, and all dependencies.

-- `handout-files/` contains files to be directly copied into handout, including the main `README` and `run-tests.py`.
+The `handout` branch of this repository is an auto-built version of the handout.

 ## Contributing
 The framework and assignments are ready to be used, but they are also works in progress.
-I have more features planned, and I welcome pull requests.
+There are more features planned, and we welcome pull requests.

 ## Contact